ethereum/ethereum-org-website/src/content/developers/docs/layer-2-scaling/index.md

 With a ZK rollup, validating a block is quicker and cheaper because less data is included.
 You don't need all the transaction data to verify the transaction, just the proof.

-The sidechain where ZK rollups happen have optimised a few things to reduce transaction size further.
-A user signs up and gets an index rather than an address... this reduces a transaction from 32 bytes to just 4 bytes.
+The sidechain where ZK rollups happen can be optimised to reduce transaction size further.
+For instance, an account is represented by an index rather than an address, which reduces a transaction from 32 bytes to just 4 bytes.

 ### Optimistic rollups {#optimistic-rollups}

 Optimistic rollups use a side chain that sits in parallel to the main Ethereum chain.
 They can offer improvements in scalability because they don't do any computation by default.
 Instead, after a transaction they propose the new state to mainnet.
 Or "notarise" the transaction.

 As computation is the slow, expensive part of using Ethereum, this can offer up to 10-100x improvements in scalability dependent on the transaction.
-This number will increase even more with the introduction of the Eth2 upgrade: [shard chains](/en/eth2/#shard-chains).
+This number will increase even more with the introduction of the Eth2 upgrade: [shard chains](/en/eth2/shard-chains).
 This is because there will be more data available in the event that a transaction is disputed.

 #### Disputing transactions {#disputing-transactions}